FardinAhsan146/DubaiHousingPriceDS/README.md

 5) Deep Learning: [View](https://github.com/FardinAhsan146/DubaiHousingPriceDS/blob/main/dnnmodel_nb3.ipynb)

 Note: "Accuracy" as a regression metric was 1 - MAPE/100, the implementation is incomplete as no timeseries data was used.
+Ignore that metric.